WilliamBidle/williambidle.github.io/docs/_posts/2022-12-04-Fun-with-Autoencoders.md

      0.50072366 0.5080269  0.49587056 0.49579388 0.5297682  0.22143435
      0.5013049  0.5169519 ]

+Not too shabby!
+Some of the values are definitely in the right ballpark, but there are still a lot that aren't even close.
+Generally this is okay, since we don't always want the output to be exactly the same as the input, but it should at least be close.
+Let's compute the sum of the absolute error across each feature for every data point.

 ```python
 error = np.sum(abs(test - decoded_test), axis = 1) # compute the absolute error across each feature
 ```

+This essentially will tell us how far off each output is from it's actual value.
+If every output feature is exactly the same as the input, then we expect the error for that data point to go to zero.
+Let's visualize our errors in a histogram.

 ```python
 fig, ax = plt.subplots(figsize = (15,8))